 Other irrelevant data that may be identified via email subject fields: Out of office notices, travel itineraries, meeting requests, conference agendas, HR and administrative documents, and “do not reply” emails.

 Additionally, using file names can be helpful in finding duplicates and near duplicates.
-Often times the file name of documents are the same or near duplicates are marked by version numbers.
+Often times the file name of documents is the same or near-duplicates are marked by version numbers.